Our Lady of Medjugorje

+On September 19, 2024, the Vatican granted "the spiritual event" of Medjugorje a "Nihil Obstat", which means Catholics "are authorized to give it their adherence in a prudent manner", encouraging pilgrimages to Medjugorje without entering into the question of alleged apparitions.
+The Holy See also said believers should not to go to Medjugorje for "alleged visionaries" but for the Queen of Peace.

 Background

 Political situation

 At the time of the apparitions, the village of Medjugorje was in Bosnia and Herzegovina, part of the Socialist Federal Republic of Yugoslavia, a federation of various Slavic nations.
 There were tensions among the nations, exacerbated by religious difference: most Croats are Catholic, most Serbs are Eastern Orthodox, while the Bosnians and Herzegovinians are a mix of the two and included a third group – the Bosnian Muslims.
 The death of President Josip Broz Tito in early May 1980 had led to anti-communist backlash and the build up of ethnic tensions, destabilizing the country.
 Yugoslavia was moving towards political, economic, and national collapse.
 The political crisis generated the economic one and the public debt soared.
-The Albanian anti-Serb riots in Kosovo in 1981 were an example of national dissatisfaction.
+The Albanian student protests in Kosovo in 1981 were an example of national dissatisfaction.
 After Tito's death, the security apparatus enhanced its activities against the perceived "enemies of the state", especially in Bosnia and Herzegovina, where the apparatus was most loyal to Tito.
 Such activity was especially oriented towards the Catholic Church in Herzegovina.

-In addition, the election of the Pope John Paul II from the communist Poland and the Catholic Solidarity Movement intensified the conflict between the Vatican and the Soviet-dominated Eastern Europe.
+In addition, the election of the Pope John Paul II from communist Poland and the Catholic Solidarity Movement intensified the conflict between the Vatican and the Soviet-dominated Eastern Europe.

 In the 1980s there was a boom of Marian apparitions in Europe, especially in Ireland and Italy.
 Chris Maunder connects these apparitions, including those in Medjugorje, with the anti-communist movement in Eastern Europe that led to the downfall of communism.